 The shape of the brain coral lends itself readily to the form of a tubular photobioreactor, with winding hills and valleys representing the tubes themselves.
-Brain Corals exist symbiotically with algae (algae can be seen in the image above within the coral’s valleys); the algae depends on the stony coral for structure while the coral depends on the algae for food.
+Brain Corals exist symbiotically with algae; the algae depends on the stony coral for structure while the coral depends on the algae for food.

 A brain coral pattern can be generated using a couple of different algorithms, particularly through the concepts of reaction-diffusion and differential growth.
-Reaction-diffusion is pixel or grid based simulation that forms all at once, instead of gradually from an initial position – which is not how an actual brain coral grows in nature.
-As a result, for this project a differential growth algorithm was used.
-Differential growth is a concept that can be simply described as growth that changes as it forms.
+Reaction-diffusion is pixel or grid based simulation that forms all at once, instead of gradually from an initial position – which does not lend itself to the functionality of a tubular photobioreactor.
+Using the concept of linear differential growth, we were able to design a tube system that was at once continuous and variegated - in a controlled way.

 In this case, differential growth is generated using a mass-spring system - a physics simulation that treats lines and surfaces as springs in tension.
 This algorithm, based on the work of Daniel Piker, works through line expansion growth.
 An initial line is segmented into individual springs and grows through lengthening each spring individually with collision detection.
 Spheres drawn on each point of division provide the collision detection, and as a result a hexagonal organization will naturally occur (circles tend to organize into a hexagonal grid).